adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

   - b) The pendulum swings back and forth
   - c) The pendulum spins round in one complete loop

-In this case, there is a strong temptation for students to simply randomly enter "a", "b" or "c" until they get the solution correct, and then perhaps work backwards to figure out why that solution is correct.
+In this case, there is a strong temptation for students to randomly enter "a", "b" or "c" until they get the solution correct, and then perhaps work backwards to figure out why that solution is correct.
-Other students may even then simply move on to the next challenge, giving the teacher the false impression that the student understands the concept and is keeping up with the course.
+Other students may even then move on to the next challenge, giving the teacher the false impression that the student understands the concept and is keeping up with the course.

 ## True/False binary addition — good!
 An alternative to multiple choice is a **True/False binary addition** problem.